-The Yorkshire Three Peaks Race, supported by Inov-8, will be held for the 67th time this weekend.
-The circular multi-terrain route sees runners tackle Yorkshire’s three peaks of Pen-y-ghent, Whernside and Ingleborough in turn.
+The Yorkshire Three Peaks Race, supported by Inov-8, covers a circular multi-terrain route that sees runners tackle Yorkshire’s three peaks of Pen-y-ghent, Whernside and Ingleborough in turn.
 Marketed as the marathon with mountains, Britain’s most famous fell race sees around 700 finishers each year.

 Here is our full guide to learning about the event, following it live or even taking part.

 The Yorkshire Three Peaks Race is a one-day event, The 2023 race starts at 10:30 UK time on Saturday April 29.
 Runners must reach checkpoints along the challenging route by certain times in order to finish.

 Each competitor carries a GPS tracking device which allows race organisers to monitor their progress and to ensure everyone stays safe.
 The GPS device also allows fans to follow the race online.
 (This section will be updated with a tracking link nearer to the race time)

 Participants start the 37.8km (23.5-miles) course – which has an overall ascent of 5,279 ft (1,608m) – in Horton-in Ribblesdale in the Yorkshire Dales.
 From here, they climb Pen-y-ghent, Whernside and Ingleborough in turn, running on roads and paths in between before finishing back in Horton.